-Learnvia courseware has a table of contents like a textbook, but with some differences due to the courseware's interactive comprehensive nature.
-The hieararchy is:
+Your Learnvia courseware has a table of contents like a textbook, with a few differences because the courseware is interactive.
+Here is how it is organized:

 - Chapters